 BIM Tutorials: Revit Model Sharing

-In a simple 2D world this fractured environment, although very inefficient, could be managed.
-The design team would continually issue addendums, revisions and bulletins that the fabricators would reference and adjust their drawings to.
-Besides being very costly and inefficient, this process is prone to errors and almost always left the Owner with two disconnected sets of data at the end of a project.
+In a simple 2D world this fractured environment, although very inefficient, can be managed.
+The design team would continually issue addendums, revisions and bulletins, which the fabricators would reference to adjust their drawings.
+Besides being very costly and inefficient, this process is prone to errors and almost always leaves the owner with two disconnected sets of data at the end of a project.

-GSA is no longer willing to accept this fractured dataset as a final deliverable.
-In a BIM based world, it is no longer acceptable to have the same object exist in multiple files.
+In today's BIM-based world, GSA is no longer willing to accept this fractured dataset as a final deliverable.
 When a building owner has multiple sets of conflicting data, it is nearly impossible to leverage the data for facility automation and management.

-One recommended workflow to achieve a unified model would be to share the project dataset.
-Although not required, this is the only path to minimal waste in the development of the required unified deliverable at project completion.
-There are many ways this can be accomplished and each team will need to develop strategies that best suit their individual needs.
+Sharing the project dataset is one recommended workflow to achieve a unified model.
+Although not required, sharing the project dataset is the only path to minimal waste in the development of the required unified deliverable at project completion.
+You can be accomplish this in several ways, your team will need to develop strategies that best suit your needs.